Economics (ECON) 380

 - Unit 4: Social Insurance Program Expenditures (Health Care, Employment Insurance, and Public Pensions)

 - Unit 5: Social Welfare and Education Programs

-Final grades in ECON 380 will be based on three quizzes, two written assignments, an essay assignment with online discussion activities, and a Final Examination.
-To receive credit for this course, you must achieve an overall course grade of “D” (50 percent).
-In addition, you must achieve a grade of at least “D” (50 percent)) on the Final Examination.
-The weighting of each assessment activity is as follows:
+Your final grade in ECON 380 will be based on three quizzes, two written assignments, an essay assignment with online discussion activities, and the Final Examination.
+To receive credit for this course, you must achieve an overall course grade of 50 percent.
+In addition, you must achieve a grade of at least a D (50 percent) on the Final Examination.

 To learn more about assignments and examinations, please refer to Athabasca University's online Calendar.